 The Sympathy Line on the Palm

 What is a sympathy line?
 Where is it?
 Are there variations to it?
-Read on for some very important tips to get the correct analysis of this common line.
-(Copyright excerpt from the new “Life and Destiny Palmistry”).
+Read on for some very important tips about these lines, including the worry lines. (excerpt from the new “Life and Destiny Palmistry”).